splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/4-activities.md

 Here we will be expanding upon what we did in the previous activity, and make it so that we can re-enter sound information instead of having the program only work once.

-In this task, it is up to you to create a program which will will ask the user the filename of a sound file as well as the name they would like to refer to it as.
+In this task, it is up to you to create a program which will ask the user the filename of a sound file as well as the name they would like to refer to it as.
 You will then play sound until either it reaches the end of the clip, or the user decides to end it early.
 On top of this, once the song has finished playing, it should ask if the user wants to either repeat the same song, or re-enter different song information.

 You might need the following functions:

 - MusicPlaying()
 - HasMusic()
-- Console.In.Peek()
+- TerminalHasInput()

 Your program should: